 Q) What is POLAR BOREALIS Magazine?

-A semi-pro SF fiction zine devoted to inspiring and promoting beginning Canadian SF writers.
+A two-time Aurora Award-winning semi-pro SF fiction zine devoted to inspiring and promoting beginning Canadian SF writers.
 It will pay all contributors, albeit at rates lower than SFWA (Science Fiction Writers of America) standards, hence semi-pro status.

 Polar Borealis will be free to anyone who wishes to download it or receive it via E-mail subscription.
 At no time will any reader be charged in any way.
 Polar Borealis is 100% free, and in that sense is of amateur status.
 The only reason it can also be classified as semi-pro is the fact that all contributors will be paid.